olegkleiman/crib/session10/classes/readme.md

 # JS Classes

 JS classes are designed to mimic the OO constructs whenever is possible.
-This includes encapsulation, inheritance and polymorpism.
+This includes encapsulation, inheritance, and polymorphism.
+Remember, however, that all this JS constructs are just syntax sugar.

 ## 1. Encapsulation
 ``` JS